Book summaries and book notes are often conflated, so to be explicit, what follow are notes from the book Deep Work.

 you a different but complementary approach to these same issues.

 This strategy asks that you perform the equivalent of a packing party on the social media services that you currently use.
-Instead of “packing,” however, you’ll instead ban yourself from using them for thirty days.
-All of them: Facebook, Instagram, Google+, Twitter, Snapchat, Vine—or whatever other services have risen to popularity since I first wrote these words.
+Instead of “packing,” however, you’ll instead ban yourself from using all of them for thirty days.

 Don’t formally deactivate these services, and (this is important) don’t mention online that you’ll be signing off: Just stop using them, cold turkey.
 If someone reaches out to you by other means and asks why your activity on a particular service has fallen off, you can explain, but don’t go out of your way to tell people.